Dissertation and Thesis Submission

 6. Participate in a Final Defense and Get Signatures of Approval

-7. Get the ENTIRE Committee to sign the Signature Approval Page
+7. Submit the Signature Approval Page (Dissertation or Thesis)

-The signature approval page is a critical part of your final document.
+The Signature Approval Page is a critical part of your final document.
 On this page, your committee gives their final approval of the written dissertation/thesis document.
 Please make sure to allow enough time to obtain all the signatures prior to 12:00pm (noon) on the final filing deadline.
-All committee members must sign on the same signature page.
-Graduate Division will NOT accept signature pages that do not have all members' "wet" signatures on the same page.
+All committee members must digitally sign on the R'Grad signature approval page.
+Signature approval pages will not be accepted by any other method.
 Be aware of your committee members' schedules and make plans to accommodate this requirement!
-Submit this form on paper directly to the Graduate Academic Affairs office in the Graduate Division, 140 University Office Building by 12:00pm (noon) on the posted deadline.
+Submit this form via R'Grad to Graduate Academic Affairs by 12:00pm (noon) on the posted deadline.

-A Signature Page template may be found on the Filing Resources page.
+A Signature Page template for inclusion in your document may be found on the Filing Resources page.

 8. Complete any Additional Paperwork